PSP-Archive/ARK-4/ISSUES.md

 - Loading PRX files from ms0 with the ~PSP flag instead of the .ELF flag gives Unsuported PRX Type Error (0x80020148)

 # Launcher Issues
-- Weird dual screen bug that seems to be random.
+- Weird dual screen bug that seems to be random <- seems to be related to newer SDKs.
 - Incompatible with non-ASCII characters.